GSA/fedramp-automation/src/validations/constraints/README.md

 ### Prerequisites

-Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [an alternative](https://hackernoon.com/5-docker-desktop-alternatives). **NOTE:** This application, and popular alternatives, simplify the management of a container engine on your computer with a user-friendly interface.
-Although Docker Desktop is popular, FedRAMP cannot recommend or endorse one particular container management tool, the license [does not permit free use in many scenarios](https://docs.docker.com/subscription/desktop-license/).
+Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [an alternative](https://hackernoon.com/5-docker-desktop-alternatives). (**NOTE:** This application, and popular alternatives, simplify the management of a container engine on your computer with a user-friendly interface.
+Although Docker Desktop is popular, FedRAMP cannot recommend or endorse one particular container management tool, and Docker Desktop's license [does not permit free use in many scenarios](https://docs.docker.com/subscription/desktop-license/), so you need to _may_ purchase a license.
 Vet Docker Desktop or any alternatives by reading the license and user reviews to make an informed choice.
+If you have an employer that manages a computer for you, contact the employer's IT staff, show them this documentation, and consult with them on the best software choice that complies with employer policy.)

 ### Installing the container image